dnr/orq/README.md

 TODO
 ====

-- SSL
 - Easy backups of specific volumes
 - Image build dependencies (images depending on intermediate images)
 - Running multiple copies of a task
-- Log rotation for hipache?
+- Log rotation for nginx?
 - Links? (unix sockets in shared directories are easier)
-- Allow switching nginx, etc. for hipache